carykh/caryCompressionMIDICSV/README.md

 To run the compressor code, open MIDICSVTXT_TO_CARYCOMPRESSED/MIDICSVTXT_TO_CARYCOMPRESSED.pde in Processing, change the filepaths at the top few lines, and click "Run".

-To run the decompressor code, open CARYCOMPRESSED_TO_MIDICSVTXT/CARYCOMPRESSED_TO_MIDICSVTXT.pde, change the filepaths at the top few lines, and click "Run".
+To run the decompressor code, open CARYCOMPRESSED_TO_MIDICSVTXT/CARYCOMPRESSED_TO_MIDICSVTXT.pde in Processing, change the filepaths at the top few lines, and click "Run".